Athletes in Schools

 Personal integrity Personal accountability

-The impact of this program is to interest American youth in becoming good citizens on the field and in their communities.
+The goal of this program is to inspire American youth to become responsible citizens both on the field and in their communities.